al-moreno/daily_planner/README.md

 ## Description

 Here is a work day scheduler application that allows a user to save events for each hour of the day by modifying starter code.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by JQuery.
-I have not yet mastered Javascript and therefore do not yet have a full understanding of JQuary.
+I have not yet mastered Javascript DOM or JQuary so you will not see alot of that.

 Moment.js [moment.js](https://momentjs.com/) library was utilized to work with date and time.